DecisionToolkit/dsntk-tck-patches/patches/compliance-level-3/1111-feel-matches-function/README.md

-**DSNTK** | Decision Toolkit
+**dsntk** | Decision Toolkit

 ## 1111-feel-matches-function

 > compliance-level3

-There is no `IsBasicLatin` class in Rust RE2 implementation.
-Can be replaced with `IsLatin`.

-Back-references are not supported in Rust RE2 implementation.
+Back-references are not supported in Rust's `regex` crate.
-Can be substituted with duplicating groups.
+A workaround is to duplicate capturing groups where possible.